Cruz homers in 4th straight game, Twins trounce Tigers 12-2

 Cruz’s RBI single in the fifth gave the Twins an eight-run lead, and Buxton hit a two-run homer off Carlos Torres to make it 11-1 in the sixth.

-The Tigers put two runners on in the sixth, but Castellanos took off on a routine fly to right, apparently forgetting there was only one out.
+The Tigers put two runners on in the sixth, but Castellanos took off on a routine fly to right with one out.
 He was doubled off second while watching from third base.

+“I took a secondary lead, and when I saw the way (Brandon Dixon) swung at it, I thought it would drop and I could score,” he said.

 TRAINER’S ROOM

-Twins: LHP Adalberto Meija (calf) continues to work out with Class A Fort Myers, but has yet to appear in a game.
+Twins: LHP Adalberto Mejia (calf) continues to work out with Class A Fort Myers, but has yet to appear in a game.

 Tigers: RHP Jordan Zimmermann (elbow) began a rehab stint for Class A Lakeland on Saturday, allowing two runs on three hits in 2 2/3 innings.